Joseph Tsai: Sports ownership

 In September 2019, Tsai became the owner of the Brooklyn Nets of the NBA and chairman of Barclays Center.
 He initially invested in the NBA team in October 2017, purchasing a 49% stake in the Nets from Russian billionaire Mikhail Prokhorov in a deal that valued the team at $2.3 billion, with the option to buy the remaining stake of the team no later than 2021.
 Tsai exercised that option in August 2019, and at the same time, bought the Nets' arena from Prokhorov for nearly $1 billion in a separate deal.

 Tsai's ownership in the Nets includes the Long Island Nets of the NBA G League and the Nets Gaming Crew of the NBA 2K League.
-In January 2019, Tsai headed a group that bought the WNBA's New York Liberty from The Madison Square Garden Company.
+In January 2019, Tsai headed a group that bought the WNBA's New York Liberty from the Madison Square Garden Company.
+In 2024, he sold 15% of BSE Global, the owner of the Brooklyn Nets, to Julia Koch for around $700 million.
+In 2025, he remained BSE chairman and Nets governor.
+BSE also owned operating rights to Barclays Center and the New York Liberty.

-As a lacrosse varsity player at Yale, Tsai is also an avid supporter of the lacrosse sport.
+Tsai played varsity lacrosse at Yale, and is also an avid supporter of the sport of lacrosse.
 He is the owner of the San Diego Seals, and a co-owner of the Las Vegas Desert Dogs, both of which are professional box lacrosse teams in the National Lacrosse League (NLL).
-Tsai co-owns the 15th NLL franchise, the Las Vegas Desert Dogs with Wayne Gretzky, Dustin Johnson, and Steve Nash with the team based in Las Vegas.
+Tsai co-owns the Desert Dogs with Wayne Gretzky, Dustin Johnson, and Steve Nash.